-Russian attacks batter Ukraine as Putin warns of ‘traitors’
+Hundreds feared trapped in Ukraine theater hit by airstrike

 At least as recently as Monday, the pavement in front of and behind the once-elegant theater was marked with huge white letters spelling out “CHILDREN” in Russian, according to images released by the Maxar space technology company.

+He also referred to the dire situation in Mariupol.
+“Everything is a target for them,” he said, including “a theater where hundreds of people found shelter that was flattened yesterday.”

+The address began with a delay because of a technical problem caused by “an attack in the immediate vicinity” of where Zelenskyy was speaking from, Bundestag deputy speaker Katrin Goering-Eckardt said.

-“My heart breaks from what Russia is doing to our people,” Ukrainian President Volodymyr Zelenskyy said Wednesday night, hours after he delivered a speech via video to the U.S. Congress that garnered several ovations.
+Zelenskyy’s address to the Bundestag came a day after he delivered a speech via video to the U.S. Congress that garnered several ovations as he called for more help.

 The Russian defense ministry denied bombing the theater or anywhere else in Mariupol on Wednesday.

+In Kyiv, where residents have been huddling in homes and shelters, a fire broke out in an apartment building hit by remnants of a downed Russian rocket early Thursday, killing one person and injuring at least three others, according to emergency services.
+Firefighters evacuated 30 people from the top floors of the 16-story building and extinguished the blaze within an hour.

+On Thursday, Russian artillery destroyed a school and a community center in Merefa, a city near the northeast city of Kharkiv, according to Merefa’s mayor Veniamin Sitov.
+There were no known civilian casualties.
+The Kharkiv region has seen heavy bombardment as stalled Russian forces try to advance in the area.

 Six nations have called for a U.N.
-Security Council meeting on Ukraine on Thursday afternoon, ahead of an expected vote Friday on a resolution demanding protection for Ukrainian civilians “in vulnerable situations,” yet making no mention of Moscow’s responsibility for the war.
+Security Council meeting on Ukraine on Thursday afternoon, ahead of an expected vote Friday on a Russian resolution demanding protection for Ukrainian civilians “in vulnerable situations,” yet making no mention of Moscow’s responsibility for the war.

 “Russia is committing war crimes and targeting civilians,” Britain’s U.N.
 Mission tweeted, announcing the call for the meeting that was joined by the U.S., France and others.
 “Russia’s illegal war on Ukraine is a threat to us all.”

-Russian attacks have battered cities and villages across large parts of Ukraine, including the capital, Kyiv, where residents have been huddling in homes and shelters.
-Russian troops shelled areas in and around the city on Wednesday, including a residential neighborhood just 2.5 kilometers (1.5 miles) from the presidential palace.
-A 12-story Kyiv apartment building erupted in flames after being hit by shrapnel.

-Putin went on television to excoriate Russians who don’t back him, even as both sides expressed optimism over efforts to negotiate an end to the fighting,
+Russian President Vladimir Putin went on television Wednesday to excoriate Russians who don’t back him.

 Russians “will always be able to distinguish true patriots from scum and traitors and will simply spit them out like a gnat that accidentally flew into their mouths,” he said.
 “I am convinced that such a natural and necessary self-purification of society will only strengthen our country.”